Large-scale 3D galaxy correlation function and non-Gaussianity: Primordial non-Gaussianity and the correlation function

 Most measurements of non-Gaussianity from clustering analyses so far rely on the above scale-dependent bias and have been performed using the power spectrum of either radio or optical galaxies in a flat-sky and Newtonian approximation (see e.g. \cite{Slosar:2008hx, Xia:2010pe, Xia:2011hj, Ross:2012sx}).

 Following~\cite{Bruni:2011ta, Bertacca:2012tp}, here we will use a fully 3D and relativistic approach to revisit the correlation function computation in the non-Gaussian case.
 Recently, the Planck satellite~\cite{Ade:2013ydc} found $f_{\rm NL}=2.7 \pm 5.8$, thus constraining strongly the amount of primordial non-Gaussianity.
-This constraint is unlikely to be improved upon by future CMB experiments, and so it is important to pursue large-scale galaxy surveys (or 21cm intensity mapping surveys~\cite{Camera:2013kpa}) as the means to improve the constraint.
+This constraint is unlikely to be significantly improved upon by future CMB experiments, and so it is important to pursue large-scale galaxy surveys (or 21cm intensity mapping surveys~\cite{Camera:2013kpa}) as the means to improve the constraint.
 Since the local non-Gaussianity is small, it is comparable to the relativistic effects in the observed clustering~\cite{Bruni:2011ta}, and thus these effects, together with geometric effects, should be incorporated in analysis of future survey data.
-(Note that even if the primordial fluctuations are exactly Gaussian, there will be a nonzero effective local non-Gaussianity on large scales from nonlinear relativistic effects in the growth of structure.)
+(Note that even if the primordial fluctuations are exactly Gaussian, there will be a nonzero effective local non-Gaussianity on large scales from relativistic nonlinearity in the curvature perturbation, giving $f_{\rm NL}=-5/3$~\cite{Verde:2009hy}.)